In this article you will learn everything there is to know about setting up an effective Jira Confluence integration.

 - And 66% said doing so improved communication between development teams and non-technical stakeholders.

-A Jira Confluence integration can be particularly valuable where it connects the work of A. these technical teams, using Jira, with B. the wider business on Confluence.
+A Jira Confluence integration can be particularly valuable where it connects the work of these technical teams, using Jira, with the wider business on Confluence.

-A specific example could include creating Jira issues and generating charts or reports on Jira activity straight within Confluence.
-This will provide your team with an overview on the flow of your tasks and projects.
+A specific example could include creating Jira issues and generating charts or reports on Jira activity straight away in Confluence.
+This will provide your team with an overview of the flow of your tasks and projects.
 But that is just one example.
-We will cover more use cases a bit further down this article.
-So keep reading.
+We will cover more use cases further down this article, so keep reading.

 How to integrate Jira with Confluence?